RichaCui70/Beats-by-Bots/README.md

 ## Installation

-Download a code editor, as well as the Arduino IDE
+Download a code editor (I used Visual Studio Code), as well as the Arduino IDE

 ## Usage